Criminal Defense & DUI Attorney in Miami Beach, FL

 Case Filing Decision — Will Charges Be Filed?

 At the time of your arrest, the police officer prepares an initial report known as a probable cause affidavit which sets forth their justification for arresting you.
 This report is sent to the local State Attorney’s office where prosecutors in the filing unit decide whether or not you should be formally charged with a crime.

-The best time to contact the Law Office of Steve Taylor is before charges are filed.
+The best time to contact Criminal Defense & DUI Lawyer Steve Taylor is before charges are filed.
 This gives our lawyers the opportunity to reach out to the State Attorney’s office in an effort to persuade them that charges are not warranted or should at least be reduced.
 We may be able to uncover new evidence, provide witness statements, or other materials that they can review before making their decision.